Beliavsky/Fortran-tools-on-GitHub/README.md

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

+[mkhelper](https://github.com/skosukhin/mkhelper): collection of utilities to be used with GNU Autoconf and GNU Make for building Fortran projects, by skosukhin

 [prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost

 [xcc-project](https://github.com/JianpingZeng/xcc-project): C/C++/Fortran compiler collection written in Java, by JianpingZeng